zac-heisey/murray-lampert/_posts/2018-10-10-then-and-now-how-building-materials-have-changed-for-the-better.markdown

 - Green Construction
 - Home Remodeling
 featured-image: "/uploads/buiding-materials-then-and-now.jpg"
-excerpt: Building materials used 20+ years ago were not as safe as they are today.
+description: Building materials used 20+ years ago were not as safe as they are today.
   If you are planning on renovating an older home, it's important to understand how to do it safely.
 author: Gregg Cantor